 Southern Recipe started serving up pork rinds way back in 1955.
-In the early years, these pork rinds were made with bacon rinds already smoked.
-However, in 1957, the pork industry no longer supplied this product – effectively shutting down our beloved pork rind snack.
-With southern ingenuity, our founder's wife put her home economics background to work and invented a never-seen-before (secret) two-step process.
+In the early years, pork rinds were made with bacon rinds that were already smoked.
+However, in 1957, the pork industry no longer supplied this product – effectively shutting down all pork rind production, including our beloved pork rind snack.
+With Southern ingenuity, our founder's wife put her home economics background to work and invented a secret two-step process for making pork rinds.

 To continually increase education and inevitable participation in the health programs offered by The St. Christopher Truckers Development and Relief Fund (SCF), Southern Recipe pork rinds and SCF partnered in the weeks before Truck Driver Appreciation Week to encourage drivers across the country to sign up for free health programs through the St. Christopher Truckers Relief Fund.

 To increase sign-ups and be a source of support for truckers on their health journey: